High School Program (PSEO)

 - Have a cumulative GPA of 3.25 or higher on 4.0 scale

-- Are in the top 10 percent of his/her high school class;
+- Are in the top 10 percent of their high school class;

 - Have an ACT composite score of 25 or greater